datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 - By default, results are returned in ascending order (low - to high).
 If ordering by 2 or more columns, they are sorted by the first column, then each remaining column in turn
 {{2}}

+- We can order by columns that don't appear in the select list {{3}}

 - ORDER BY should always appear on the  last line of the query {{3}}

-- TIP - We can order by columns that don't appear in the select list {{4}}

 `@script`